 Can hams who use pacemakers safely pursue Amateur Radio?
 Yes, they generally can, but this article outlines important safety precautions they must take.
 Hams with pacemakers should follow any and all advice provided to them by their physician and the pacemaker manufacturer.
 That is more specific than the general guidelines in the article.

 - Medtronic provides provides a patient letter with general rules, guidelines and field strengths for its products.
 Additional information, including safe use of radio equipment, is provided in a document entitled Radio Frequency Transmission.
+Additional information from Medtronic can be found at:

 - The American Heart Association has a page on Pacemakers.
 It contains the following quote:"CB radios, electric drills, electric blankets, electric shavers, ham radios, heating pads, metal detectors, microwave ovens, TV transmitters and remote control TV changers, in general, have not been shown to damage pacemaker pulse generators, change pacing rates or totally inhibit pacemaker output."